labd/go-commercelayer-sdk/api/docs/PATCHStockTransfersStockTransferId200ResponseData.md

 ### GetAttributes

-`func (o *PATCHStockTransfersStockTransferId200ResponseData) GetAttributes() PATCHStockTransfersStockTransferIdRequestDataAttributes`
+`func (o *PATCHStockTransfersStockTransferId200ResponseData) GetAttributes() PATCHStockTransfersStockTransferId200ResponseDataAttributes`

 GetAttributes returns the Attributes field if non-nil, zero value otherwise.

 ### GetAttributesOk

-`func (o *PATCHStockTransfersStockTransferId200ResponseData) GetAttributesOk() (*PATCHStockTransfersStockTransferIdRequestDataAttributes, bool)`
+`func (o *PATCHStockTransfersStockTransferId200ResponseData) GetAttributesOk() (*PATCHStockTransfersStockTransferId200ResponseDataAttributes, bool)`

 GetAttributesOk returns a tuple with the Attributes field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetAttributes

-`func (o *PATCHStockTransfersStockTransferId200ResponseData) SetAttributes(v PATCHStockTransfersStockTransferIdRequestDataAttributes)`
+`func (o *PATCHStockTransfersStockTransferId200ResponseData) SetAttributes(v PATCHStockTransfersStockTransferId200ResponseDataAttributes)`

 SetAttributes sets Attributes field to given value.